Azure Fine-grained Access ControlPDF version

 Introduction to RAZ on Azure environments

-CDP Public Cloud defaults to using cloud storage which might be challenging while managing data access across teams and individual users.
+Cloudera defaults to using cloud storage which might be challenging while managing data access across teams and individual users.
 The Ranger Authorization Service (RAZ) resolves this challenge by enabling ADLS Gen2 users to use fine-grained access policies and audit capabilities available in Apache Ranger similar to those used with HDFS files in an on-premises or IaaS deployment.

 Prior to the introduction of RAZ, controlling access to ADLS Gen2 could be enforced at coarse-grained group level (using IDBroker mappings).
-This required rearchitecting the implementation of important file-centric activities as well as admin-level access to both the Azure subscription and CDP account.
+This required rearchitecting the implementation of important file-centric activities as well as admin-level access to both the Azure subscription and Cloudera account.

 Many of the use cases that RAZ for Azure enables are cases where access control on files or directories is needed.
 Some examples include: